 There are many local garden clubs, societies, and organizations in the Washington DC metropolitan area, too many to list here.
-It is best to go to a larger umbrella organization to inquire about the local unit, or search on the internet by plant name or city (for a neighborhood garden club), or visit related sites such as public gardens.
-See the other pages on my website for local public gardens and nurseries.
+It is best to go to a larger umbrella organization to inquire about the local unit or search on the internet by plant name or city for a neighborhood garden club.

-- Brookside Gardens Chapter of the Azalea Society of America
+Potomac Unit of the Herb Society of America

-- Mason-Dixon Chapter (MD) & the Potomac Valley Chapter of the American Rhododendron Society
+Potomac Valley Chapter of the Northern American Rock Garden Society

 There are opportunities to volunteer at public gardens, which is like being a member of a garden club.
-For example, there is a Friends of Green Springs in Alexandria, VA; Friends of Brookside Gardens in Wheaton, MD; and the Friends of the National Arboretum.
-There is a similar organization called the All Hallows Guild of the Washington National Cathedral, which has extensive grounds and a garden.
-The Cathedral is located at Massachusetts & Wisconsin Avenues, NW, Washington, DC 20016; (202) 537-2937.
+For example, there is a Friends of Green Spring in Alexandria, VA; Friends of Brookside Gardens in Wheaton, MD; and the Friends of the National Arboretum.
+There is a similar organization called the All Hallows Guild of the Washington National Cathedral, which has extensive grounds and a garden at Massachusetts & Wisconsin Avenues, NW, Washington, DC.